 Addendum...
 I didn't notice that Thunderbird had updated, temporarily putting out of commission Lightning and Mailbox Alert.
 Even after updating the latter add-on to the latest version available, it seems non-functional.

-So, focusing on what Thunderbird *can* do, which is play a (silent) sound file when new mail arrives, we can use a monitoring script started at login, in my case /home/admech/.myscripts/watch_silent.sh
+So, focusing on what Thunderbird *can* do, which is play a sound file (which can be silence) when new mail arrives, we can use a monitoring script started at login, in my case /home/admech/.myscripts/watch_silent.sh

 inotifywait -m -e access /home/admech/.myscripts/watch_silent.wav |

 yad --notification --image="mail-mark-unread" --listen --command="sh -c 'thunderbird ; pkill -f yad.*mail-mark-unread.*thunderbird'" &

 This was a quick hack job that'll almost certainly need debugging, and if you're trying similar don't forget to check that inotify-tools and yad are installed first.